iamsupercode/ms-identity-python-webapp/README.md

 > Note: if you used the setup scripts, the changes below may have been applied for you

 1. Open the `app_config.py` file
-1. Find the app key `Enter_the_Tenant_Name_Here` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `Petalm Africa Group Pty Ltd` and replace the existing value with your Azure AD tenant name.
 1. You saved your application secret during the creation of the `python-webapp` app in the Azure portal.
    Now you can set the secret in environment variable `CLIENT_SECRET`, and then adjust `app_config.py` to pick it up.